BioNomad/tidyexposomics/README.md

 ## Multi-Omics Integration

-If several omics are present, we provide functionality to perform multiomics integration.
+Multi-omics integration is supported to derive insights across omics layers.
 Here we use the `DIABLO` method and set the outcome variable of interest to asthma status.

 ```R
 # Perform Multi-Omics Integration